Exit Times for a Discrete Markov Additive Process: Upward Exit Problems

-\begin{Remark}\rm In \cite{IVAN2} the authors derive an equivalent result to Theorem \ref{ThmTwoSideUp} for a continuous-time Markov additive process in the lattice and non-lattice case.
+\begin{Remark} In \cite{IVAN2} the authors derive an equivalent result to Theorem \ref{ThmTwoSideUp} for a continuous-time MAP in the lattice and non-lattice case.
 Although their study focuses purely on the continuous-time case, they do point out the connection for the discrete-time model (Remark 6 in \cite{IVAN2}) but do not provide any proof or further details. \end{Remark}